 California needs to invest in infrastructure to accommodate future growth and industry.
 Improved rail service in and between our cities is one of those important investments.
 Although Californians have approved $10 billion in bonds to support high-speed rail, there is not a viable financial plan to complete the project.
 Accordingly, I am opposed to future state spending on this proposal.

-Eleven years ago, in October 2003, I was shot in the neck by a high-powered pellet rifle while driving with my family.
+Sixteen years ago, in October 2003, I was shot in the neck by a high-powered pellet rifle while driving with my family.
 The .17-caliber projectile just missed my carotid artery and lodged next to my spine.
 The perpetrator was caught but never charged with a crime because pellet guns were classified as toys in the criminal code.